open-telemetry/opentelemetry-python/docs/getting-started.rst

 Getting Started with OpenTelemetry Python
 =========================================

-This guide will walk you through instrumenting a Python application with ``opentelemetry-python``.
+This guide walks you through instrumenting a Python application with ``opentelemetry-python``.

 For more elaborate examples, see `examples`.

-Hello world: emitting a trace to your console
+Hello world: emit a trace to your console
 ---------------------------------------------

 To get started, install both the opentelemetry API and SDK: